schmudde/blog/content/programs/2022-04-25-urls-into-meaningful-names.md

 `(get-host "http://schmudde.tumblr.com/")` &rArr; `"schmudde.tumblr.com"`

 I believe that the `get-host` function makes the right trade offs when considering the stated goals.
 The next step could be to turn these domain name rules into reusable Clojure specs.
 Check out Conan Cook's [*A spec for URLs in Clojure*](https://conan.is/blogging/a-spec-for-urls-in-clojure.html) and associated [generators](https://gist.github.com/conan/2edca210999b96ad26d38c1ee96dfe40) for a good introduction.

-Most of my work deals with identity and time in computing systems.
-See my posts [*Storing Time - Part 1*](https://schmud.de/posts/2020-07-21-storing-time-1.html) and [*Storing Time - Part 2*](https://schmud.de/posts/2020-07-22-storing-time-2.html) for a deep dive into computational memory and recording time in Clojure and Java.
-Thanks for reading!